justinfagnani/dom-templating-api-proposal/EXPLAINER.md

 platform has no ergonomic, declarative APIs for accomplishing this.

-This repository proposes to add a high-level templating API to the DOM to allow for the efficient creating and updating of DOM trees from data.
+This repository proposes to add a high-level templating API to the DOM to allow for the efficient creation and updating of DOM trees from data.

 This proposal is based on the feature requests in [webcomponents/1069](https://github.com/WICG/webcomponents/issues/1069) and